InfiniteDiffusion: Bridging Learned Fidelity and Procedural Utility for Open-World Terrain Generation: InfiniteDiffusion: Unbounded Generation Across Planetary Scales

+\emph{Formal proofs for all properties are provided in Appendix ~\ref{appendix:infinitediffusion-properties}.} \paragraph{Seed consistency.} A central property of InfiniteDiffusion is that the entire infinite output is completely determined by the input seed.
+Once a seed is fixed, the initial noise $J_T$ is fully determined.
+Since every subsequent step is a deterministic function of the previous one, every region $J_t[R]$ becomes a deterministic function of the seed alone, independent of query order or the status of the cache.

-\paragraph{Constant-time random access.} Assuming that $|\kappa(R_i)| \leq M$ for any window region $R_i$, InfiniteDiffusion guarantees constant-time random access.
-In particular, for any window region $R_i$, the query $J_0[R_i]$ is $O(1)$.
-In practice, this allows discontinuous exploration of the world: any region can be queried independently, and seed consistency ensures that skipping intermediate tiles never alters the generated content or its quality.
+\paragraph{Constant-time random access.} Assuming $|\kappa(R)| \leq M$, with $M$ depending only on the size of the region, not its location, InfiniteDiffusion guarantees constant-time random access.
+In particular, for any fixed-size region $R$, the query $J_0[R]$ is $O(1)$, independent of query location or previous evaluations.
+Combined with seed-consistency, this makes InfiniteDiffusion functionally stateless: any region can be efficiently queried independently, at any time, in any order, and the result is guaranteed to be identical regardless of what has been queried before.

 \paragraph{Parallelization.} InfiniteDiffusion also admits parallel evaluation of window updates.
 For any fixed timestep $t$, each evaluation of $\Phi$ is independent, so they can be batched and executed in parallel.